Thermopower probing emergent local moments in magic-angle twisted bilayer graphene: Introduction:

-The mobile c-electrons contribute to the diffusive component of thermopower, proportional to the derivative of the density of states (DOS - $g(\varepsilon)$).
-However, as temperature increases, one should consider the impact of effective DOS ($\int g(\varepsilon)(-df/d\varepsilon)d\varepsilon$) due to thermal broadening, (represented by the blue and red lines in the top panel of Figure~\ref{Figure1}c for $5K$ and $50K$, respectively) on the diffusive thermopower.
-The calculated thermopower using the semi-classical equation with a continuum model is displayed in Figure~\ref{Figure1}c (bottom panel), which is highly sensitive to temperature.
-If thermal broadening becomes comparable to half of the bandwidth ($3.5 k_B T \sim W/2$), the additional sign changes merge with the DP.
+In the regime where $U \approx 0$, the thermopower of a flat band can be represented by non-interacting band electrons, for which $S_{th}$ is expected to be proportional to the derivative of the density of states (DOS) $-$ $g(\varepsilon)$.
+However, as temperature increases, one must consider the impact of the effective DOS ($\int g(\varepsilon)(-df/d\varepsilon)d\varepsilon$) due to thermal broadening.
+This effect is represented by the blue and red lines in the top panel of Figure~\ref{Figure1}c for $5K$ and $50K$, respectively.
+The calculated thermopower using a semi-classical description with a DOS following the continuum model\cite{} is displayed in Figure~\ref{Figure1}c (bottom panel) and is highly sensitive to temperature.
+If thermal broadening becomes comparable to half of the bandwidth ($3.5 k_B T \sim W/2$), the additional sign changes merge with the Dirac point.